Jumio/mobile-sdk-ios/README.md

 - x86_64 for iOS simulator

 ## App thinning and size matters
-The iOS 9 feature app thinning (app slicing, bitcode and on-demand resources) is supported within the SDK.
+App thinning (app slicing, bitcode and on-demand resources) is supported within the SDK.
 For app slicing, the image resources are placed within a xcassets collection.
 For Fastfill & Netverify, some resource files (e.g. images) are loaded on demand.

 In case you experience a build error when building your app in Debug configuration and aim to run it on a device, we advise to temporarily disable the build setting "Enable Bitcode" in your Xcode project.